KngJmmy/techeccblog/How-to-post-your-first-blog-article-via-this-theme.md

 ---
-title:How to Setup Your First Blog Aritcle layout:Blog Setting
+title: "How to Post Your First Blog Article via This Theme"
+date: 2024-08-25
+categories:
+  - Blogging
+tags:
+  - Jekyll
+  - Tutorial
 ---
 just for test